 Going higher than this simply provides no real advantage, so there’s not much sense in doing so.

-If after all this, you still find yourself confused, click here to checkout our Custom Macro Blueprint
+If after all this, you still find yourself confused, click here to check out our Custom Macro Blueprint

-Our jobs as IIFYM coaches is to make sure that you burn the most amount of fat in the least amount of time.
+Our job as IIFYM coaches is to make sure that you burn the most amount of fat in the least amount of time.
 Our Custom Macro Blueprint is the perfect place to start whether you are a beginner or a personal trainer.
 We do this day in and day out and have the best diet plan coaches around!